 Here’s a primer on how to pay for college without financial aid you had anticipated receiving — specifically:

-How federal financial aid eligibility works
+- How federal financial aid eligibility works

 The Department of Education has clear guidelines for federal student aid eligibility.
-Students will need to meet these requirements to receive any financial aid.

-- Make “satisfactory academic progress” by maintaining adequate grades and completing enough credits.
+- Make satisfactory academic progress by maintaining adequate grades and completing enough credits.